imteekay/frontend-challenges/README.md

 Please see the following screenshots for the designs to build.
 We provided a sample [JSON file](sample-hotel-data.json) that you can use to render the room cards.

+The [Zeplin Project](https://zpl.io/2yN6mZo) can help you with the visual implementation, please request access from the recruiter if you don't have access yet.

 Room Selection Screen | Room Basket Overlay
 -|-
 ![Room Selection](1-room-selection.png "Room Selection Screen") | ![Room Basket Overlay](2-room-basket-overlay.png "Room Basket Overlay")